 AAUP-BHSNJ FAQ on Union Contract Campaign Actions, 2023

-- Why is AAUP-AFT taking a strike vote and what can we Legacy AAUP-BHSNJ do during a possible strike?
+- Why is AAUP-AFT striking and what can we Legacy AAUP-BHSNJ do during a possible strike?

 There will now be one AAUP-AFT union contract for all Rutgers faculty.

-Unfortunately, given the slow negotiations and the offer of a 1% salary increase, the Legacy Rutgers AAUP-AFT is exploring a possible strike.
-However, many of our Legacy AAUP-BHSNJ faculty (with some exceptions, see question #4) will not have the opportunity to strike.
+Unfortunately, given the slow negotiations and the offer of a low 2.75% salary increase, the Legacy Rutgers AAUP-AFT are striking.
+However, many of our Legacy AAUP-BHSNJ faculty (with some exceptions, see question #4) will not have the opportunity to strike in the same way.
+This is because of the clincal, research, and essential work.
+Where faculty can refrain from voluntary duties and lecturing, they should do so.

-It is not known exactly when during the semester it may occur, or if it will necessarily occur at all.
-Legacy Rutgers AAUP-AFT is taking a vote February 28-March 10th.
-It could involve many thousands of our colleagues.
+It will involve many thousands of our colleagues.
 Some of our members that work side-by-side with Legacy Rutgers AAUP-AFT may be asked to take part in the strike vote.
 This is does not bind anybody to strike, but it is helpful in gauging support for a strike.

 A strike is a concerted work stoppage or slowdown.
 It might be a refusal to teach classes and perform other work for a predetermined number of days or for an indefinite length of time.
 A strike is a powerful way for a union and its members to win a fair contract, especially when management is refusing to take bargaining seriously.

-Instead of a strike, we Legacy AAUP-BHSNJ are asking our faculty to refrain from performing voluntary non-essential work during the week or weeks of a strike, should one occur.
+During the strike, we Legacy AAUP-BHSNJ are asking our faculty to refrain from performing voluntary non-essential work during the week or weeks of a strike.
 Voluntary non-essential work is that which is extra work that you do that is not necessary to perform your minimum job duties.
 This differs from member-to-member but could include:

 - Not attending grand rounds or similar lectures where faculty have missed such lectures before